Key Points about a Nuclear Cardiac Stress Test

 You may be unable to complete a nuclear cardiac stress test with exercise.
 If you perform a cardiac stress test without exercise, a medication called Lexiscan is administered in place of a physical workout.

 The first portion of the test is the same: you will be injected with Cardiolite through an IV line and wait 45 to 60 minutes for it to circulate to your heart before taking the first set of images of your heart using the Nuclear SPECT camera.

 Once you move to the stress room and electrodes are placed on your chest to monitor your blood pressure, heart rate and EKG, the Lexiscan will be administered over about 30 seconds.
 Immediately following the Lexiscan, you’ll receive a small amount of Cardiolite and will continue to be monitored.

 Similar to the stress test with exercise, you will take your second set of images 45 minutes to three hours following the Lexiscan.

 Candidates for a nuclear cardiac stress test

 You may be a candidate for a nuclear cardiac stress test if you:

 - Are experiencing cardiac symptoms such as shortness of breath or chest pain

-With a stress test, you can expect to:
+With a stress test, you will need to:

-- Have a radioactive dye administered through an IV
+- Have a radioactive tracer administered through an IV

 - Have an EKG attached to your chest